 LinkedIn: written articles and industry topics.

 Once you have picked your platform, you should go ahead and choose your preferred medium.
 Are you going to do video, podcast, or are you going to write a blog?
-Stick to something you feel comfortable with, it is of no use to try and do videos if appearing on screen makes you feel anxious.
+However, stick to something with what you feel comfortable.
+It is of no use to try and do videos if appearing on screen makes you feel anxious.

 Phase 4: Repurpose content

-Doing an entire year of content planning up front allows you to focus on creating and delivering quality content every week.
-Try to stay a few weeks ahead in your content creation because it’s easy to fall behind when you’re posting something new every day.
+Doing an entire year of content planning upfront allows you to focus on creating and delivering quality content every week.
+Most importantly, try to stay a few weeks ahead in your content creation because it’s easy to fall behind when you’re posting something new every day.

-As your audience grows more familiar with your content and your business, they’ll start expecting to see posts at certain times.
+In conclusion, as your audience grows more familiar with your content and your business, they’ll start expecting to see posts at certain times.
 Keep to your schedule and post your content at the same time each day.
-You can use tools like Buffer or Hootsuite to do this, and as a bonus, they’ll post on multiple platforms for you.
+In addition to this, you can use tools like Buffer or HootSuite, and as a bonus, they’ll post on multiple platforms for you.